kazijawad/kazbot/README.md

 ## Features
 A list of all the available commands!

-For certain video game commands, PC is the default platform and does not need to be entered.

 ### Server Management Commands

 | Command                  | Description                                  | Example                | Aliases     |